Les Gets

-Les Gets (/fr/, /fr/) is a commune in the department of Haute-Savoie, in the region of Auvergne-Rhône-Alpes, southeastern France.
+Les Gets (/fr/, /fr/; Savoyard: Lou Zhé) is a commune in the department of Haute-Savoie, in the region of Auvergne-Rhône-Alpes, southeastern France.

 The village's first single-person chair lift was opened in 1938 with the first chair lift on Mont Chéry in 1954.

 Geography

 Les Gets is situated on the col between Taninges and Morzine, at the western edge of the Portes du Soleil ski area.